 D is for Dude.
 Not concerned with following the rules, this informal and relaxed pilot is always a pleasure to fly with.
 Chilled about everything – they do the job simply for the time off and cheap travel.
 They will take the time to see how the rest of their crew are doing and crew always look forward to seeing them on their roster because you know you’ll have a great day.
 Once at destination, they’ll book a good restaurant for everyone, before sharing a beer (or two) in a swanky bar – they know all the best places to go out down route.

 F is for First Officer.
-The boys and girls in the right hand seat.
+The boys and girls in the right hand seat, many of whom these days look like they’ve just finished puberty.
 Those with only two stripes should be seen and not heard.
 There’s always one or two who are a little too big for their boots when they start flying – until they’re knocked down a peg or two by one of the ‘wagon dragons’ who’ve been flying years.
 While it’s true that we all had to start somewhere, it’s always wise to get into the brace position when one of these newbies are attempting some of their first landings.
 Better to be safe than sorry.